lixinghua5540/FBVF-YOLO/README.md

 ## ckp file

-The ckp files are stored in the ./ckp folder, please download them as needed.
+The ckp files are stored in the ./checkpoints/README_English.md, please download them as needed.

 Note: The ckp files are all training results on the RS-STOD dataset and are used for val